 *** Many of you know that before Around The Town, I was a writer/reviewer for another website, Steadstyle and a second salsachicago ( for the Hispanic community).
 I also wrote for LaRaza, a weekly Spanish newspaper serving the huge Hispanic population of Chicago.
 During the early years I attended a great number of Spanish productions but had an aid to assist me with understanding the language.
 Then, for awhile, I had a Latina who would attend and write for my site ( back in the early days ( 2001).
 I am hopeful that with the many Spanish theater companies and productions, that I will find another writer to join my staff.

 Meanwhile, Aguijon Theatre, a storefront venue located on Chicago’s north side since 1989 is doing a smashing take on “Electra” called “Adverses” in Spanish BUT with three monitors placed strategically to allow us to read the English translations.
 It worked without any problems.
 I was able to stay with the story and catch all the action and nuances with zero problems.
-I am hopeful that they can do this for every production as it will allow theater audiences to be able to watch others do their creative works for a larger audience.
+I am told that they do this for every production.
+This will allow theater audiences to be able to watch others do their creative works and reach a larger audience.

 Jealousy and hate are the keys to this story.
 Mother and daughter fighting over power and love as well as sex.
 FYI- There are many sexual situations and some language that may not be for a younger audience, so I suggest at least a high school student.